-Night photography has special benefits.
-You can keep shooting throughout the winter or keep up with your hobby without having to give up daytime work or other chores.
-Night photography also has its own special challenges.
+Getting into taking night photos will give you very special benefits.
+You can keep shooting throughout the winter or more easily keep up with your hobby without having to give up daytime work or other chores.
+Night shooting also has its own special challenges.
 If you’re feeling a little in the dark about where to start, here are the most essential gear tips and settings to start the evening off right.

 Star photography and night landscape work is usually done with wide angle lenses.
 The most important thing you want in any lens, no matter how wide, is a fast aperture.
 The wider your lens’ maximum aperture is, the less you have to depend on ISO and shutter for exposure.
 Most zoom lenses open up to f/2.8, while prime (single focal length) lenses are faster at f/1.4 and f/1.2.
 Because you’ll be focusing manually, you can choose from among both autofocus (which can shoot manually) and manual focus-only lenses.

-Choose High ISO Cameras with Live View for Night Photography
+Choose High ISO Cameras with Live View for Night Photos

 Night photography, and particularly Milky Way shooting, requires a camera with very high ISO capabilities.
 You will usually shoot at an ISO of at least 3200 all the way up to 12, 800 and beyond.
 You will also want a camera with Live View.
 Seeing and focusing on stars through a viewfinder (whether electronic or a pentaprism) is extremely difficult.
 Instead, use your camera’s Live View LCD to zoom in on a bright star and manually focus your lens until it is a sharp point of light.